 Stem Cells and Platelet Rich Plasma (PRP)

-Another option for treating patients with cartilage lesions and arthritis involves injecting stem cells or PRP into the joint in order to promote cartilage growth and healing.
+Another option for treating patients with cartilage lesions and arthritis involves injecting bone marrow concentrate, PRP or even umbilical tissue into the joint in order to promote cartilage growth and healing.
 This has the advantage of being non-surgical with extremely low risk of complications.
 The primary disadvantage for these treatments is that they are still experimental and thus, are not covered by insurance companies.
 Although, they are still experimental, there is mounting evidence to support their use.
 For details of these treatments, please see the articles and references posted on my website.

 If you would like to know if you are a candidate for one of these procedures, please call my office at (719) 822-6277 and request a consultation.